FREE SHIPPING ON ORDERS OVER $299

 Planting Rhododendrons and Initial Care

 If you are considering growing rhododendrons, the first step is to test your soil for its acid/alkaline balance.
-If your neighbours are growing these plants successfully you can assume they will grow for you, but otherwise a soil ph test kit can be found cheaply at any garden center or hardware store.
+If your neighbors are growing these plants successfully, you can assume they will grow for you, but otherwise, a soil pH test kit can be found cheaply at any garden center or hardware store.

 When planting, dig a hole that is three times the width of the pot and just a little deeper and plant at the same depth as your plant was in the pot.
 Rhododendrons should not be planted deeply at all.
 Use plenty of water during planting – a good trick is to only put back part of the soil, flood the hole with water and put the rest of the soil back when it has all drained away.
 The lower levels of the soil will now be nice and moist.

-The other essential for Rhododendrons is water.
-Because of their shallow roots they like soil that is damp with organic material, but they do not like wet, boggy conditions.
-Especially when newly-planted, make sure that your plants never become dry, but even mature plants will suffer during droughts, so water well every few days.
-In pots let the soil dry just a little before watering thoroughly.
+The other essential for your Rhododendron bush is water.
+Because of their shallow roots, they like soil that is damp with organic material, but they do not like wet, boggy conditions.
+Especially when newly planted, make sure that your plants never become dry, but even mature plants will suffer during droughts, so water well every few days.
+In pots, let the soil dry just a little before watering thoroughly.

-Spring fertilizer is a good idea – us a mix especially designed for rhododendrons, which will be available at any garden centre.
+Spring fertilizer is a good idea – use a mix especially designed for rhododendrons, which will be available at any garden center.

 Pruning